 Want to make something quick for yourself?
 Or a quick homemade gift idea?

 When I don’t have a lot of time, but want the satisfaction of creating something for myself or as a handmade gift, I make zipper pouches!
 A girl can never have too many zipper pouches.
-Easy and quick, Design Mom will guide you through the steps.
+Easy and quick, let me guide you through the steps.

 I’m excited to get back to sewing, and I have several projects planned that will be easy enough to complete, but stretch my skills as a seamstress as well.